thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 	shell:
 		"{params.samtools} stats {input.bam} | grep ^SN | cut -f 2- > {output}"

-rule qualimap_per_sample:
-	input:
-		bam = "bams/{sample}.{assembly}.sorted.mkdup.bam",
-		bai = "bams/{sample}.{assembly}.sorted.mkdup.bam.bai"
-	output:
-		"stats/qualimap/{assembly}/{sample}"
-	params:
-		qualimap = qualimap_path,
-		out_dir = "stats/qualimap/{assembly}/{sample}/"
-	shell:
-		"{params.qualimap} bamqc "
-		"-bam {input.bam} -nt 1 "
-		"-outdir {params.out_dir}"

-rule create_qualimap_list:
-	input:
-		lambda wildcards: expand(
-			"stats/qualimap/{genome}/{sample}",
-			sample=all_samples,
-			genome=wildcards.assembly)
-	output:
-		"stats/qualimap/{assembly}/qualimap.list"
-	run:
-		shell("echo -n > {output}")
-		for i in input:
-			sm = os.path.basename(i)
-			shell("echo '{}\t{}' >> {{output}}".format(sm, i))

-rule qualimap_multibamqc:
-	input:
-		"stats/qualimap/{assembly}/qualimap.list"
-	output:
-		"stats/qualimap/{assembly}/multisampleBamQcReport.html"
-	params:
-		qualimap = qualimap_path,
-		out_dir = "stats/qualimap/{assembly}/"
-	shell:
-		"{params.qualimap} multi-bamqc -d {input} -outdir {params.out_dir}"

 ```

-This will take a couple minutes to run.
-When it's done, take a look at the Qualimap file summarizing all of the samples, ``stats/qualimap/human_v37_MT/multisampleBamQcReport.html``, which you can open in your browser.

 ** Further questions for thought/discussion **
 1. We started with 10,000 reads per sample (5,000 forward and 5,000 reverse)--why are there fewer reads in each of the BAM files?

-2. Is coverage uniform across the mitochondrial genome?
-How does this affect our target depth of coverage for sequencing?

 #### Variant calling

 Now that we've trimmed and mapped our reads, labeled and sorted reads in our BAM files, removed duplicates, and assessed our mapping success, it's finally time to call variants.
 By "call variants", I mean statistically infer genotypes.

-There are a few tools that do this (see Alternative Programs at the end of this section), but today we're going to use the [Genome Analysis Toolkit's (GATK's) HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.7.0/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php).
+There are a few tools that do this (see Alternative Programs at the end of this section), but today we're going to use the [Genome Analysis Toolkit's (GATK's) HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/5358864757787-HaplotypeCaller).
 This involves a three-step process of first preliminarily genotyping each sample individually, then combining the all of these preliminary genotypes into a single file, and finally jointly genotyping across all samples.
 This has a few benefits.
 1) It scales well across many, many samples.
 2) Joint genotyping can increase the power to identify difficult alleles.
 For example, if a certain allele is present in a small fraction of reads for individual 1, it might be ignored if individual 1 is called by itself.
 However, if that allele is present in individual 3, it can increase the support for that allele in individual 1.
 This can be extremely important for low-coverage sequencing.
 3) GATK's HaplotypeCaller locally reassembles regions of the genome.
 This isn't unique to HaplotypeCaller and it's benefits are beyond the scope of this tutorial, but this helps with things like small insertions and deletions that can cause reads to locally mismap.

 For step one of this process, we use HaplotypeCaller to preliminarily genotype each sample separately: